 Hot Frog Living Composter Review

-If you live in an apartment, don’t have a big garden or you want to be able to tip your food scraps in your composter without venturing outside then the Hot Frog Living Composter from Canadian company FCMP Outdoor wins in the best indoor vermicomposter category.
+If you live in an apartment, don’t have a big garden or you want to be able to tip your food scraps in your composter without venturing outside then the Hot Frog Living Composter from Canadian company FCMP Outdoor is the best worm composter for indoor use.

 Top on the list of pros is the fact that a lot of thought has been put into making the Hot Frog look good enough to live inside your home.